BW-Better-Professor-App1/Backend/README.md

     name: STRING // required
     deadline: STRING // a string for now until we can deal with date formats
     notes: STRING
     project_category: NUMBER // required.
 This will be a preset list.
-See section below for a list of categories.
+See below for list of categories.
     student_Id: NUMBER // required.
 This student must exist before a new project can be added }
 ```